AAVSO/VStar/trunk/ReadMe.txt

 associated with one of the file's versions (if there is more than one), saving as a text file.

-Signing up for a free account at http://www.citizensky.org/ will give you access to the AAVSO International Database via VStar.
-This requirement may eventually be removed.

 Building from source
 ====================
 This section is of interest to developers rather than VStar users.